 You give notification to the responsible authority in either the first EU country you enter or the final EU country you exit.
 In Sweden, the responsible authority is Swedish Customs.
 You can give notification via the internet or on a form.

 Give notification via the internet

-Give notification on a form
+Give notification using a form

-Get a form in a surveillance area, at a customs office or here on the website.
+Obtain a form in a surveillance area, at a customs office or here on the website.
 When you arrive in Sweden, you must choose the red lane (“Goods to declare”) in the surveillance area and submit the completed form to Swedish Customs.